mithranm/catgpt/README.md

-# A Discord Bot
+# Where's the Discord Server

-That enables access to LLaMA 405b
+I didn't make it yet sorry.